 Gun Control and Moral thinking

 I am certainly a political person and an opinionated one… but of all the things that I have that I want to write about, even vaguely political ones aren’t top on my list… with a few exceptions.
-However, I really am not writing this one as a political issue either… that one would be written very differently…
+However, I really am not writing this one as a political issue either, that one would be written very differently.

-Also, I want to write this one largely just because I have these thoughts bouncing around in my head and I want to put them down somewhere.
+Also, I want to write this one largely because I have these thoughts bouncing around in my head and I want to put them down somewhere.
+Again, I really don’t intend for this to be all that political either, though I am sure people will read it as such.

-In fact, I already did a couple that essentially had the same pattern, about taxation.
+In fact, I already did a couple that essentially had the same pattern about taxation.

-This one is about gun control laws
+This one is about gun control & laws concerning them.

 I want to make this point first… This is not meant to be a moral argument.